Advantages Of Deodorizing Using Baking Soda

 Warm weather brings forth all kinds of smells hanging out in our carpets, such as pet problems that well-worn sneaker odour.
 It can all add up to a less-than-clean-smelling home.
 The good thing is there is an easy and non-toxic remedy.
 This home remedy will teach you how to deodorise your carpets without risk and efficiently.
 Baking soda “absorbs” odours, implying it removes odours from the air.
 It neutralises the odours in your carpet, so your house will smell like your house and hardly anything else.

-Do you have pet odors and other smells invading in your carpets?
-Well here is how to deodorize them using the inexpensive and natural approach:
+Do you have pet odours and other smells invading your carpets?
+Well, here is how to deodorise them using the inexpensive and natural approach:

-Liberally dust baking soda on the carpet.
-Allow for it to set overnight, or as long as possible (the longer it sets, the more effective it works).
+Dust baking soda on the carpet.
+Allow it to sit overnight or as long as possible (the longer it sits, the more effectively it works).
 Sweep up the larger quantities and vacuum up the remainder.
 (Remember that your vacuum cleaner bag will eventually get full and weighty.)
-Perform again the process if you still smell odors you would like to remove.
-This works amazingly, it sometimes just needs time to work.
-Just make sure you are using adequate baking soda.
+If you still smell odours you would like to remove, perform the process again.
+It works amazingly.
+It sometimes just needs time to work.
+Just make sure you are using good baking soda.

-Warning: Despite the fact that damp baking soda works really well for a lot of odors.
-This may also get stuck onto the carpet fibers and become difficult to clean.
-In case you live in a very humid climate, you could possibly substitute a light spray of white distilled vinegar for the baking soda.
+Note: Damp baking soda works well for a lot of odours.
+It may also get stuck onto the carpet fibres and become difficult to clean.
+If you live in a humid climate, you could substitute a light spray of white distilled vinegar for the baking soda.

-- If applying on wet carpet, make sure you test for color fastness before you apply to the entire room.
+- If applying on a wet carpet, test for colourfastness before applying to the room.

-- Keep children and pets out from the room while using.
+- Keep children and pets out of the room while using.

-- eliminates odors, instead of covering them up
+- eliminates odours instead of covering them up

 - no aggressive chemicals